-Lady Liberty Coin: New $100 Coin Has Lady Liberty As A Black Woman – How To Buy The Coin [Video]
+Lady Liberty Coin: New $100 Coin Has Lady Liberty As A Black Woman — How To Buy The Coin [Video]

-The Lady Liberty $100 coin was revealed on Thursday, and with the below tweet from the United States Mint showing a black woman on U.S. currency, Lady Liberty is getting lots of feedback on Twitter and Facebook.
+The Lady Liberty $100 coin was revealed on Thursday, and with the following tweet from the United States Mint showing a black woman on U.S. currency, Lady Liberty is getting lots of feedback on Twitter and Facebook.

 The Lady Liberty $100 coin is a celebration of the U.S. Mint and Treasury’s 225th anniversary, according to NBC News.
-The new Lady Liberty coin is getting so much attention because it’s the first time that Lady Liberty has been portrayed as a black woman.
+The new coin is getting so much attention because it’s the first time that Lady Liberty has been portrayed as a black woman.
 All other Lady Liberty coin portrayals have cast Lady Liberty as a white woman.
 The Coinage Act in 1792 required Lady Liberty and other coins to portray liberty in their verbal depictions and imagery.
 With a black woman showing up on the new Lady Liberty coin, folks have comments about everything from the woman’s hair to what the black woman represents as Lady Liberty.

 View #BTS footage about the production of the 2017 American Liberty High Relief Gold Coin: https://t.co/5mEaMkoqEM. #USMint225 @USTreasury pic.twitter.com/b6kYyRugDH